What’s the Difference Between a Case Manager and a Social Worker?

 Case managers are the best choice for rehabilitation situations and individuals looking for long-term aid.
 A case manager acts as a guide for medical procedures and can source specific treatments and specialists.
 While each person’s situation is unique, many people often make the wrong choice and try to work with a social worker instead of a case manager.
 Let’s take a closer look at the difference between a case manager and a social worker.

-What’s a Case Manager?
+What’s a Nurse Case Manager?

 How Are Case Managers and Social Workers Alike and Different?